MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/FAQ-ediscovery.md

 **Q: How do I search all files in Yammer for my entire organization??**

-A: From the search workflow, click **Next** until you get to the Non-custodial locations screen.
-In the second section of this screen, you will see “Yammer sites” alongside “SharePoint sites” and other options.
+A: From the search workflow, select **Next** until you get to the Noncustodial locations screen.
+In the second section of this screen, you'll see “Yammer sites” alongside “SharePoint sites” and other options.
 Flip the switch for **Select all** to access Yammer files for the entire network.

 **Q: How do I search for files within specific groups?**

-A: From the search workflow, click **Next** until you get to the Non-custodial locations screen.
-In the second section of this screen, you will see “Yammer sites” alongside “SharePoint sites” and other options.
+A: From the search workflow, select **Next** until you get to the Noncustodial locations screen.
+In the second section of this screen, you'll see “Yammer sites” alongside “SharePoint sites” and other options.
 To search for the files within specific groups, select **Choose sites** to open the Edit locations screen.
 Select **Choose sites**, then type the URL for the SharePoint site associated with the group you want to search.
-The search results will not be limited to the Files that have been uploaded through Yammer, but will include all Files added to that SharePoint site from any source.
+The search results won't be limited to the Files that have been uploaded through Yammer, but will include all Files added to that SharePoint site from any source.

 ## User Scenarios

 **Q: When are messages and files subject to a litigation hold?**

-A: Messages and files are subject to a hold when the location they are stored (for example, custodian of the message or file in eDiscovery (Premium), or the Exchange Online Mailbox or SharePoint Online site where the message or file in eDiscovery), is on hold.
+A: Messages and files are subject to a hold when the location they're stored (for example, custodian of the message or file in eDiscovery (Premium), or the Exchange Online Mailbox or SharePoint Online site where the message or file in eDiscovery), is on hold.

 **Q: What happens to a message when it is subject to a litigation hold?**